Level 5 Integrative Counselling Training Course in Liverpool

 Why integrative training helps

 Clients rarely present with one tidy issue.
-Integrative training supports flexible, ethical decision making based on client needs, goals, and suitability.
+Integrative training supports flexible, ethical decision making based on client needs and goals.

 Fit with the Dual Diploma